zudochkin/awesome-newsletters/README.md

 - [Monitoring Weekly](https://monitoring.love/).
 Monitoring Weekly delivers the latest monitoring news, articles, and tools right to your inbox.
 - [SRE Weekly](http://sreweekly.com/).
 SRE Weekly is a newsletter devoted to everything related to keeping a site or service available as consistently as possible.
 - [StatusCode Weekly](https://weekly.statuscode.com/).
 A weekly newsletter on Web operations, infrastructure, performance, and tooling, from the browser down to the metal.
+- [Upcoming Kubernetes Events Newsletter](https://kube.events/newsletter).
+A weekly newsletter on curated meetups, conferences, training and webinars on Kubernetes.

 ### Cloud Development